Sometimes science gets things wrong…

 And just in case you’re not convinced that some fats (omega-3 fats in particular) are helpful when trying to conceive, let’s check out the results from the Biocycle study.
 Women with the highest consumption of omega-3 fatty acids in this study had higher blood levels of luteal progesterone (the hormone that supports pregnancy).
 They also had a 58% reduced risk of anovulation.

-The positive findings for omega-3 fatty acids have also been replicated in women undergoing fertility treatments.
-In fact, for every 1% increase in serum omega-3 levels in women undergoing assisted reproductive treatments, the probability of clinical pregnancy and live birth increased by 8%.
+The positive findings for omega-3 fatty acids have also been replicated in women trying to conceive using assisted reproductive technology (ART).
+In fact, for every 1% increase in serum omega-3 levels in women undergoing ART, the probability of clinical pregnancy and live birth increased by 8%.
 That’s a small change for such a great impact!

 It’s important to note that the omega-3 findings in the PRESTO and Biocycle study are NOT related to omega-3 supplementation but to intake directly from one’s diet.